-Bulgaria: RES producers complain on balancing rules25.
-July 2014. / SEE Energy News
+Bulgaria: RES producers complain on balancing rules, SEE Energy News

 A month after Bulgaria started its balancing energy market on June 1, renewable energy producers, one of the most concerned participants of this new Bulgarian power market, or rather a balancing mechanism, alarmed that its functioning has been threatened by willing manipulation.
 The balancing market is part of Bulgaria’s obligations towards the EU for power market liberalisation and is aimed at minimizing the expenses of consumers for electricity deficits or surpluses for both regulated and freely negotiated power purchase deals.
 Households do not participate on the balancing market.